SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 The code gets executed and the interface between the code and the server is the section of server that is managed and operated by the server service provider.
 AWS-Azure-Google, IBM being the largest service providers of cloud computing services.
 There are niche providers like Cloud Flare, openFaas, iron.io

 Code as infrastructure is driven by events that control the server's performance.
-Server management therefore only runs on events that trigger it.eg: API requests/ file uploads/ data inputs into a database, IoT and streaming of video/ audio.
+Server management therefore only runs on events that trigger it.eg: Application Programming Interface (API) requests/ file uploads/ data inputs into a database, IoT and streaming of video/ audio.

 This programatic way of managing servers allows businesses and developers to focus on code written to make their apps better and not to manage servers.